ExHammer/hammer/doc_src/CreatingBackends.md

 See `Hammer.Backend.ETS` for a realistic example of a Hammer Backend module.

-Backends for Hammer are expected to implement the [Hammer.Backend](/hammer/Hammer.Backend.html) behaviour.
+Backends for Hammer are expected to implement the [Hammer.Backend](/hammer/Hammer.Backend.html) behaviour, under the name `Hammer.Backend.Foo`, and to provide a Supervisor module under the name `Hammer.Backend.Foo.Supervisor`.

+## The `Hammer.Backend` behaviour

 The expected backend api is as follows:

 ### start_link(args)